serpapi/serpapi-ruby/README.md

 ## Migration quick guide

-if you were already using (google-search-results-ruby gem)[https://github.com/serpapi/google-search-results-ruby], here are the changes.
+if you were already using [google-search-results-ruby gem](https://github.com/serpapi/google-search-results-ruby), here are the changes.

 ```
 # load library